apache/pulsar/site/docs/latest/deployment/aws-cluster.md

 ### Fetching your Pulsar connection URL

-When you apply the Terraform configuration by running `terraform apply`, Terraform will output a value for the `pulsar_connection_url`.
+When you apply the Terraform configuration by running `terraform apply`, Terraform will output a value for the `pulsar_service_url`.
 It should look something like this:

 ```
 pulsar://pulsar-elb-1800761694.us-west-2.elb.amazonaws.com:6650
 ```

-You can fetch that value at any time by running `terraform output` or parse the `terraform.tstate` file:
+You can fetch that value at any time by running `terraform output pulsar_service_url` or parsing the `terraform.tstate` file (which is JSON, even though the filename doesn't reflect that):

 ```bash
 $ cat terraform.tfstate | jq '.modules | .[0].outputs.pulsar_connection_url.value'